 - Individual Courses (avg.
-5 ECTS/course) – a student attends courses alongside degree students during daytime; also available evening and online courses; EUR 15/ECTS
+5 ECTS/course) – attend courses alongside degree students; EUR 15/ECTS

-- Open Studies Path Once you have completed 55 ECTS credits as path studies or as individual courses, you can apply for a study place in a Bachelor's degree programme, or after having completed 10/15 credits in a Master's degree programme; EUR 200/semester
+- Open Studies Path – Complete 35 credits to become eligible to apply for a degree study right in a Bachelor's degree programme, or 10/15 credits for a Master's degree programme; EUR 200/semester

 Please note that studies require attendance in Turku, Finland.
 Attendance via e.g. Skype is not possible.
 See course details to learn more about attendance requirements.
 Online courses are offered through CampusOnline.

-For individual courses, you may fill in the online enrolment sheet here .
-In order to select the courses, check our Course Selection page (page available only in Finnish).
-By clicking the name of a course on the course selection page, you will find a link to all the details such as the implementation details ("tutustu") and a link for enrolling to the course ("ilmoittaudu").
+To enrol on individual Open Studies courses, please check out our Course Selection page (page available only in Finnish).
+By clicking the name of a course on the course selection page, you will find a link for more information such as implementation details ("tutustu") and a link for enrolling to the course ("ilmoittaudu").

-Open Studies students assist the same courses as the degree students so therefore there is a limited number of places for the Open Studies students.
+Courses available through Open Studies are degree programme courses with a limited number of places for Open Studies students.
 Not all courses available to degree students are offered for Open Studies students.
-Acceptance to some courses may require previously gained knowledge, but these requirements you find in the course descriptions.
+Acceptance to some courses may require previously gained knowledge – please see course descriptions for these requirements.
 Apart from Master level courses, you do not need a previous degree or a diploma to enroll..
 If you enroll on a Master level course, please fill in your former degree on the enrolment form.

 In addition, for those in working life, The Education Fund supports employees by granting them financial assistance (Adult Education Allowance).
 More information: the education fund